Louisiana and Iowa National Guard teams train to prevent catastrophes

 |0

-This work, Louisiana and Iowa National Guard teams train to prevent catastrophes [Image 4 of 4], by SGT Renee Seruntine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisiana and Iowa National Guard teams train to prevent catastrophes, by CW1 Thea James, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT